-So as we talked last time there was a very interesting but somewhat unhelpful catalyst program in which Dr Joanna McMillan helped a few individuals with their Type 2 Diabetes using weight and exercise.
+So as we talked last time there was a very interesting catalyst program in which Dr Joanna McMillan helped a few individuals using diet and exercise.
 Over the next few posts we are going to break things down to try and make this a bit more universally helpful.

 But first let’s go through some basics because one of the things we most often hear is “but why is it so hard for me, what’s wrong with me?”.
 We have covered some of this before, but it is worth mentioning again.

 Firstly remember that biochemistry is complicated and by their nature most news articles, shows and blog posts (including this one) are too simple to get the whole message across.
 One of my favourite quotes is “Biochemistry isn’t rocket science – it’s much, much more complicated”.
 This means that nothing works for everybody and things that involve very small groups or animals are unlikely to turn out to be helpful for most people.

 Secondly with very few exceptions these things are not written by people who are knowledgeable in the field, or even interested in providing information.
 The goal of a newspaper is to sell newspapers and the goal of TV is to get you to watch the ads – unfortunately simple yet incorrect messages are the easiest way for them to do that.
 Both positive and negative stories should be taken with a grain of salt.
 Always look to original science and always remember that the context of the studies is very important.